 13 – Bags

 Aren’t you fed up with seeing plastic bags littering our streets?
-As well as being eco-friendly, hemp is extremely strong so bags made from hemp can survive serious wear and tear.
+As well as being eco-friendly, hemp is extremely strong so bags made from hemp can survive severe wear and tear.

 14 – Shampoo

-Believe it or not, some of the expensive shampoos you use actually strip away your hair’s essential oils which makes it weaker and more likely to break.
+Believe it or not, some expensive shampoos actually strip away your hair’s essential oils, making it weaker and more likely to break.
 Hemp oil contains a myriad of vitamins and nutrients for healthy hair.
 The high level of vitamin E in hemp also helps reduce hair loss by boosting blood flow through the stimulation of capillaries.

 15 – Chocolate